upinetree/nicorepo/README.md

 # Nicorepo

-Nicorepo is scraper and filter of nicorepo on nicovideo.
+Nicorepo is an (unofficial) API client for Nicorepo on nicovideo.jp

-- filter reports by kind of them
-- specify number and pages to fetch reports
-- open url in browser

-It requires ruby 2.0.0.
+- Fetch nicorepo logs
+- Filter them by topics and a period
+- Provides a built-in CLI and commands

+## Requirements

+- ruby 2.3.0

 ## Installation